-A. To assess holders of full CPTAE and full CLTAE Certifications are every five years to ensure that their skills are current with industry best practices.
+A. To ensure that holders of full CPTAE and full CLTAE Certifications are maintaining skills with current industry best practices.
 This is a requirement of the American National Standards Institute (ANSI)/International Organization for Standardization (ISO) Standard 17024 under which MSSC became accredited on January 4, 2012.

-Q. Do CPTAE and CLTAE Certificants need to take the full battery of assessments for each module to be recertified?
+Q. Do CPTAE and CLTAE Certificants need to retake all of the assessments for each module to be recertified?

-Q. When will the first recertification tests be available?
+Q. When will the first recertification site be available?

-A. Since the National Experts Panels began annual meetings in 2010 to review the standards, we expect the first recertification assessments to take place in 2015 and to continue annually thereafter.
+A. Since the National Experts Panels began annual meetings in 2010 to review the standards, first recertifications will begin in 2015.

-Q. When will CPTAE and CLTAE certificants be expected to take this recertification assessment?
+Q. When will CPTAE and CLTAE certificants be expected to apply for recertification?